w4ts00n/w4ts00n/README.md

 ## Hello there 🕷

-My name is w4ts0n, and I'm a 3rd year student at Wroclaw University of Science and Technology.
+My name is Jerzy, and I'm a 3rd year student at Wroclaw University of Science and Technology.

 - 🔍 Mainly focused on python and web apps.
 - 🌑 I recently created Echofind, an app which allows you to search through videos based on their transcription.
 Check it out [here](https://github.com/w4ts00n/echofind)